SamirHodzic/ngx-youtube-player/README.md

 - Play music while searching
 - Extended controls
 - Shuffle/Repeat options for your playlists
+- Browser notifications when new song is going to start
 - Different type for video displaying
 - Create local playlist without authorization
 - Simple Import/Export playlists as JSON